orsonteodoro/gcf2/README.md

 Entries for inclusion for the package.env are only those installed or may in the future be installed on my system.

+[1] I_WANT_LOSSLESS=1 can be added to make.conf to remove or convert flags to their lossless counterparts in packages related to games, graphics, audio.

-[1] If you have a package that does lazy binding (LDFLAGS=-Wl,lazy) then -fno-plt is not compatible with that package especially the x11-drivers.
+[2] If you have a package that does lazy binding (LDFLAGS=-Wl,lazy) then -fno-plt is not compatible with that package especially the x11-drivers.
 You need to add a  ${CATEGORY}/${PN} disable-fno-plt.conf z-retpolineplt.conf  row in the package.env.
 This assumes that the contents of bashrc have been copied into /etc/portage/bashrc.

+[3] If you have a clang package, you need to add a
+${CATEGORY}/${PN} disable-fopt-info.conf row to disable fopt-info since this is only a GCC only flag.

+[4] Not all packages can successfully use LTO.
+A remove-lto.conf has been provided to remove the flag for select packages.
+Due to the heavy time and memory cost, only ThinLTO will be used.

-[2] Sometimes I may choose mostly built @world with clang or with gcc.
+[5] Sometimes I may choose mostly built @world with clang or with gcc.
 You may choose to switch between -mindirect-branch=thunk or -mretpoline for the default {C,CXX}FLAGS and apply manually per-package clang-retpoline.conf or gcc-retpoline-thunk.conf.
 It helps to grep the